 You may also like to read: Ideas for An Artistic Photoshoot

 You can also multiply the object and present it in a single frame.
-There are examples showing interesting effects when the same scene is shot at different focal lengths or different degrees of focus.
-No matter how you experiment with the multiple exposure technique, you should consider the following nuances:
+Examples show stimulating effects when the same scene is shot at different focal lengths or different degrees of focus.
+No matter how you experiment with the multiple exposure technique, it would help if you considered the following nuances:

-- Draw a large object in one photo, and small objects in the second.
+- Draw a large object in one photo and a small thing in the second.

 - Always place a dark frame underneath lighter or lighter areas of one image and shadow areas of another.